fedspendingtransparency/usaspending-api/README.md

 	- `docker-compose run usaspending-manage python -u manage.py load_reference_data` will load essential reference data (agencies, program activity codes, CFDA program data, country codes, and others).

-	- `docker-compose up usaspending-db-sql`, then `docker-compose up usaspending-db-init` will provision the custom materialized views which are required by certain API endpoints.
+	- `docker-compose run usaspending-db-sql`, then `docker-compose run usaspending-db-init` will provision the custom materialized views which are required by certain API endpoints.

 #### Manual Database Setup
 - `docker-compose.yaml` contains the shell commands necessary to set up the database manually, if you prefer to have a more custom environment.

-### Option 3: Downloading the database or a subset of the database and loading it into PosgreSQL
+### Option 3: Downloading the database or a subset of the database and loading it into PostgreSQL

 For further instructions on how to download, use, and setup the database using a subset of our data please go to: